Stowersluke/CUCM11.5-POSH-BLFUpdate/README.md

 The Here-String Variables in the script are EMPTY and you will need to copy the Base64 in to each of them.

 Otherwise you will have to load the DLLs yourself.

+The URI will need to be set to whichever CUCM you want to use.

+The Partition needs to be set to the correct partition that your internal Directory Numbers are located for the BLFs.

+If you want to try this on a different version then the Header will need to be updated to your version.

 !!      !!